Enhanced-Basic/Enhanced-Basic/README.md

 # Table of contents
 The main methods are based on the general type of TOE to be evalauted

- - [Prerequisites](_0_Linux_pentest/0_Prerequisites.md) gives hints to gain some acutally valuable information from the underlying documentation (ADV/ALC).
-It also lists tests that needs to be performed to have a first inventory of what is running on the product to be evaluated (inventory script, network scan...).
-It defines first elements to devise a test strategy
+ - [Prerequisites](_0_Linux_pentest/0_Prerequisites.md) lists what information is to be gained from the developer documentation (ADV/ALC).
+It also defines tests for a first inventory the product to be evaluated (inventory bash script, network scan...).
+It defines first criteria for a basic test plan.
  - [Linux system pentesting](_0_Linux_pentest/1_Linux_system_pentesting.md) is a method for pentesting applicative TOEs that run on Linux, or full systems based on a Linux OS
  - [Windows system pentesting](...) [not yet planned]
  - [Mobile system pentesting](...) [not yet planned]